zhangmeng88/doris-zh-translation/en/docs/doris-ui.md

 ![fileformatsupportedpagepicture ](img/fileformatsupported.png)

-Users should prepare their data sets following the below templates.
-These template are specifically designed to ensure compatibility and proper data input in the DORIS tool.
-By clicking on the needed file format below, users can easily download the template and utilize it as a guideline for preparing their input file, ensuring that it meets the required format and structure.

-### Detailed Format specification

-#### Tabular (Excel, CSV)
+#### Tabular format specification (Excel, CSV)
 The detailed specification for the tabular format (Excel or CSV) can be found here:
 [Excel and CSV Format specification](csv-excel-format.md)

-#### JSON format
+#### JSON format specification
 > The JSON format is based on the standard [Death Certificate Exchange Format](json-format.md)

-### Sample Files
+#### Sample Files
-#### Excel format
+Users could prepare their data sets based on the following template files.
+These templates are specifically designed to ensure compatibility and proper data input in the DORIS tool.
+By clicking on the needed file format below, users can easily download the template and utilize it as a guideline for preparing their input file, ensuring that it meets the required format and structure.

+##### Sample Excel file
 > For a sample in Excel file click here: [Sample Excel file](sample.xlsx)

-#### CSV format
+##### Sample CSV file
 > For a sample in Excel file click here: [Sample CSV File](sample.csv)

 ![DORIS UI Screenshot](img/dorisuiscreen.png)